 1. Certified Color Additives

-It is common to use synthetic color additives due to their ability to impart a uniform, intense color and because they are less expensive and blend more easily with other colors.
-There are 7 certified color additives approved and permitted for use in foods, also known as “FD&C” color additives since they can also be used in cosmetics and drugs.
+It is common to use synthetic color additives due to their ability to impart a uniform, intense color, their low cost, and their ability to blend more easily with other colors.
+Seven certified color additives are approved and permitted for use in foods.
+They are also known as “FD&C” color additives since they can also be used in cosmetics and drugs.
 FD&C Yellow No. 6 is a great example of certified color additives.

 2. Non-Certified Color Additives